 Fresh water flowed down the mountains in creeks and streams and city-states began to sprout up next to these sources of fresh water.

-The fresh water systems also gave life to cattle and sheep with the thousands of shrubs for them to eat along the creeks and rivers.
+The freshwater systems also gave life to cattle and sheep with thousands of shrubs for them to eat along the creeks and rivers.

-The second factor mountains provided city-states was a natural defense barrier.
+The second-factor mountains provided city-states were a natural defense barrier.